mwinteringham/restful-booker/README.md

-# restful-booker
+# restful-booker-cypress-js
-A simple Node booking form for testing RESTful web services.
+Cypress automation suite for the simple Node booking RESTful web services.

-# Requirements
-- Docker 17.09.0
-- Docker Compose 1.16.1

 # Installation
 1. Ensure mongo is up and running by executing ```mongod``` in your terminal